-The 'Barneys of Weed' is Coming to NYC
+The 'Barneys of Weed' Is Coming to NYC

 Indeed, that is part of MedMen's approach.
 By operating a legal dispensary and selling retail cannabis products in an environment that is reminiscent of more traditional luxury brands, it elevates such products on par with, say, perfume shopping at Barney's.
 MedMen aims to provide such a sumptuous retail experience because it believes that weed isn't any different than any other type of consumer good.
 And as the dam against criminalization legalization breaks, more states will legalize the humble bud, transforming it from contraband into the commodity that MedMen believes it to be.
 Normalization and elevation isn't just good for the customer experience, it also helps shape public perception about a hazy legal issue.

-For now, only people with a prescription for medical marijuana can retrieve their medication from the dispensary, but all can enjoy the company's other wares, including vape pens and gel caps.
+For now, only people with a prescription for medical marijuana can retrieve gel caps, tinctures, and the ever-popular vape pens from the dispensary, but all can enjoy the company's other wares and lifestyle products.
 Get your 4/20 on, folks!